benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - This is the traditional MVC equivalent in Backbone
-- You have a separate file for template (markup), model & view (logic)
+- You have a separate file for model & view (logic) as well as the template (markup)
 - Here's the logic
-- THe idea is that we wanted to have a "separation of concerns"
+- The idea is that we wanted to have a "separation of concerns"
 - But it didn't happen in practice; especially as things got complex
 - We used `js-*` prefix in our templates to safely reference them in views
 - If the template changed, you needed to change the view
-- If the model changed, you needed to change the tmeplate, and so on
+- If the model changed, you needed to change the template, and so on
 - As things got complicated, hard to know the effects changing one would have on the other
 - BTW - we're re-rendering everytime the model changes for simplicity, but bad perf